Mineralpedia Details for Wulfenite

 Wulfenite from Red Cloud mine, La Paz Co., Arizona, United States

-9mm orange tabular crystal.
+5 to 9mm orange tabular crystals.

 Wulfenite from Gonzalito mine, Rio Negro Province, Argentina